tdcosim/TDcoSim/docs/user_guide_introduction.md

 ## Intended use cases

-**TDcoSim** is not intended to be used a generic co-simulation platform like HELIC's.
+**TDcoSim** is not intended to be used as a generic co-simulation platform like HELIC's.
 It is specifically meant to be used as a tool for studying static and dynamic impact of distributed energy resources on the transmission system.
 The use cases possible with the current version of the software are listed below:

 * Static studies
   1. Analyze generator dispatch with DER over 24 hours.